zpirzada/azure-container-networking/docs/feature/dualstack/Cilium-dualstack.md

 ```
 type IPConfigRequest struct {

     DesiredIPAddress    string
     PodInterfaceID      string
     InfraContainerID    string
     OrchestratorContext json.RawMessage
     Ifname              string // Used by delegated IPAM
-    PodType             string // would designate that a pod is 'dualstack' and search for two IPs instead of just one
+    <mark >PodType             string // would designate that a pod is 'dualstack' and search for two IPs instead of just one</mark>
 }
 ```

 ```
 type IPConfigResponse struct {
-	PodIpInfo []PodIpInfo
+    <mark >PodIpInfo []PodIpInfo</mark>
     Response  Response
 }
 ```